 Black Feminist Visions for Justice: Moving Beyond a Broken System

-Black feminist approaches to transformative justice develop on practices of healing and accountability to ensure harm redress is centred on those whom mainstream systems consistently fail to protect.
-In our new position paper, we argue that for tech-facilitated and AI-generated intimate image abuse, we should take the same approach.
+Black feminist approaches to transformative justice centre practices of healing and accountability to ensure harm is focused on those whom mainstream systems consistently fail to protect.
+In our new position paper, we argue, that for tech-facilitated and AI-generated intimate image abuse, we should take the same approach.

-How is it that when we design systems—like a harm-reduction strategy—with Black women involved, in mind and cared for, we create approaches and remedies that can meaningfully care for all?
-To understand why Black feminist approaches prove so effective, it’s helpful to understand the position Black women occupy in the so-called West.
+How is it that when we design systems—like a reparative approaches to harm—with Black women involved, in mind and cared for, we create approaches and remedies that can meaningfully provide care for all?
+To understand why Black feminist approaches prove so effective, it’s helpful to reflect on the position Black women have long held in the West.

 The systemic oppression of Black women is not an accident

-The mammy, the trope that reduces Black women to doting and patient caretakers is the same trope underpinning medical racism and neglect, as well as the persistent belief that Black women are more resilient to physical pain and require less care.
-Black feminism requires us to look under the hood, and ask: who is served by the structural and cultural enforcements of passive labour force?
-As Françoise Vergès reminds us - Black and brown women clean the world, and academic and philosopher Joy James provides the phrase 'captive maternal' to illuminate how the coerced labour of Black women is utilised by the patriarchal state to regenerate and sustain itself.
-Without the structural and systemic oppression of Black women, which presents as persistent structural inequality, the state could not be what it is, even if what it is isn’t good enough for most of us.
-This idea of captivity is useful to explain how and why technology-facilitated gender-based violence is faced disproportionately by Black women yet rarely centered in conversations or solutions to combat it.
-And, it goes some way in explaining the durability of the political reluctance to make it stop—not just for Black women, but for all.
+As Françoise Vergès tells us - Black and brown women clean the world.
+In the same vein, Joy James uses the phrase 'captive maternal' to illuminate how the forced labour of Black women is utilised by the patriarchal state to regenerate and sustain itself.
+Without the structural and systemic oppression of Black women — which presents as persistent structural inequality — the state could not be what it is, even if what it is isn’t good enough for most of us.
+Captive maternal also explains how and why technology-facilitated gender-based violence is disproportionately experienced by Black women, yet Black women are rarely centered in conversations or solutions to combat it.
+Lastly ‘captive maternal’ it goes some way in explaining the durability of the political reluctance to make it stop—not just for Black women, but for all.

 This dynamic extends directly into digital policy space and legislative fights, where the burden of mitigating proposals around online safety and AI governance - to ensure that there are human rights frameworks around racial and gender discrimination are present - falls on already overstretched civil society organisations led by and serving marginalised communities.
 The reality is that by and for charities, like Glitch, are the ones trying to lessen the captive maternal.